Liam Smith (footballer, born 1996): St Mirren loan

 On 14 August 2017, Smith signed a season-long loan deal with Scottish Championship club St Mirren.
 It proved to be a successful loan spell as Saints won the Scottish Championship, with Smith playing 34 games and scoring twice.
 Smith was also part of the PFA Scotland Championship Team of the Year.

 Ayr United

 Smith signed a one-year contract with Ayr United in August 2018.

 Dundee United

 On 16 April 2019, Dundee United confirmed that Smith had signed a pre-contract to join the club in the summer, agreeing a two-year deal.
+Following relegation to the Scottish Championship in the 2022–23 season, Smith was released by United at the end of the season.

+Cheltenham Town

+On 20 July 2023, Smith signed for Cheltenham Town, following a successful trial with the club.

+Grimsby Town loan

+On 1 February 2024, Smith joined League Two club Grimsby Town on loan until the end of the season.

+Bohemians

+On 12 July 2024, he signed for League of Ireland Premier Division side Bohemians.

+St Johnstone

+On 27 August 2025, Smith signed for Scottish Championship side St Johnstone on a 1 year contract.